ntwairay/service_bus_metrics_to_sumologic_streamer/README.md

 # NewRelic Metrics Streamer to Sumologic (VSTS and Azure Function)
 This script is written in Nodejs which will be created as an Azure function, deployed by VSTS Pipeline.
-It runs your query (src/query.js)to pull the metrics from Newrelic (Azure integration service) and export them to Sumologic.
+It runs your query (src/query.js)to pull the metrics from Newrelic (Azure integration service) and send them to Sumologic as logs or metrics.

 # Repository Structure
 Arm folder contains arm template which is foundation of this Functionapp (metrics streamer), is going to be used during build and release